Guitar Playing - Part 1 Health Considerations - Music and Medicine on MondayClick Here

 A sophisticated study by Misono et al employed a vocal dosimeter (accelerometer) applied to the anterior neck to assess vocal use compared in the two days preoperatively and then during the first two days postoperatively to assess vocal activity of patients who had been counselled regarding voice rest.
 (Misono 2015).

-Counselling: "Patients were instructed to avoid any voice use, including speaking, shouting, singing, whispering, throat-clearing, and/or coughing"
+Counseling: "Patients were instructed to avoid any voice use, including speaking, shouting, singing, whispering, throat-clearing, and/or coughing"

 Study: These investigators empoloyed a VocLog dosimater that stores up to 21 days of data - and records estimated decibels of phonation each second - including both voicing and non-speech phonatory behaviors such as throat-clearing and coughing.
 "Minor deception' was used to minimize bias by telling the patients the device measured neck muscle activity (refraining from telling them it measured voice use).

-Results: The mean phonation percent was 29% preporcedure and 12% post-rocedure (during voice rest) representing a reduction of voice use by 70% accompanied also by a halving the loudness of the voice (2.36 dB decrease in average sound level).
+Results: The mean phonation percent was 29% preporcedure and 12% post-procedure (during voice rest) representing a reduction of voice use by 70% accompanied also by a halving the loudness of the voice (2.36 dB decrease in average sound level).

-A prospective observational study of patients receiving in-office vocal fold procedures identified a greater adherence to vocal conservation (decreased talking) in the groups who had undergone preoperative voice therapy or counselling (one pre-procedure voice therapy session) when compared to the group that received neither (King 2021).
+A prospective observational study of patients receiving in-office vocal fold procedures identified a greater adherence to vocal conservation (decreased talking) in the groups who had undergone preoperative voice therapy or counseling (one pre-procedure voice therapy session) when compared to the group that received neither (King 2021).

 Recommendations for work-excuse recommendations was included in a survey of postoperative voice rest practices and associated need for work absence (termed 'sick listing') was reported through a comparison of surveys sent to members of the Union of European Phoniatricians (UEP) in 2018 with a similar questionnaire sent to members of the European Laryngologica Society in 2012 (ELS) (Rihkanen 2019).
 Two sample cases (polyp removal in a teacher and mucosal repair of Reinke's oedema in a receptionist) presented to the respondents resulted in over 90% recommending absolute voice rest of 4-5 days (range 0-14 days) and sick leave ranging from 0 to 35 days.
 An average of 14 days of post-op sick leave was offered by UEP members for both surgical examples.
 The authors review of the literature identifed lack of scientific support for these recommendations - and conclude that "the evidence is scant, but does not support prolonged (over 3 days) absolute voice rest after simple phonosurgery"